 Michelle joined Watsi on January 10th, 2021.
-One year ago, Michelle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michelle's most recent donation supported Haisam, an adorable toddler from Tanzania, to fund clubfoot repair surgery.
+Two years ago, Michelle joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michelle's most recent donation supported Roly, a 2 year old boy from Bolivia, to fund life-saving heart surgery.